-Mark preached the power and guidance of the Holy Spirit, with Christ as Lord, Redeemer, and Savior, calling on people to repent, to return to the living God, to worship Him, to obey Him, and to leave untruths, false gods, to whom they were harboring.
-Christian faith spread among the Egyptian community and the number of believers began to increase daily and dramatically.
+Mark preached the power and guidance of the Holy Spirit, with Christ as Lord, Redeemer, and Savior, calling on people to repent, return to the living God, worship Him, obey Him, and leave untruths, false gods, to whom they were harboring.
+The Christian faith spread among the Egyptian community and the number of believers began to increase daily and dramatically.
 Churches were built in various parts of Egypt, especially the city of Alexandria, which was the place of residence of the Apostle Mark, and established a school of theology to teach the gospel and train leaders of the newly-established church in it, and was also distinguished by its ancient library that included references Ancient theological writing in addition to Bible manuscripts.
 From Egypt, the message of Christ was sent to the surrounding countries, Kilbia and Sudan, where Christ had a people and a church.

 Christianity is the second-largest religion in Egypt, and its followers constitute about 18% of the Egyptian population.
 Egyptian Christians are often called Coptic, and more than 95% of Egyptian Christians belong to the Coptic Orthodox Church, one of the Eastern Orthodox Churches, and is the largest Christian community in the Middle East.
 The Coptic Orthodox Church occupies an important position as an Egyptian national church.
 It was founded in the first century by Mark the Apostle.

 It continued in Egypt after the Islamic conquest of Egypt.
 The Copts in Egypt developed a distinct ethnic identity, enabling their goals and persecuting them throughout history, as the Coptic suffered from religious persecution in different eras, histories, and the present.